-10 Great Movies To Watch During Women's History Month And How To Stream Them
+13 Great Movies To Watch During Women's History Month And How To Stream Them

 For years, we’ve associated movies about NASA and space travel with the male astronauts who flew among the stars and walked on the moon, but Hidden Figures taught many of us something new about the Space Race.
 Three Black women mathematicians who contributed greatly to NASA’s achievements.

 Theodore Melfi’s 2016 film told the true story of Katherine Goble Johnson, Dorothy Vaughan and Mary Jackson with the talents of Taraji P. Henson, Octavia Spencer and Janelle Monáe.
-Hidden Figures is the perfect example of bringing to light unacknowledged women in history, along with their struggles at the time not only related to being women, but as Black women being segregated against at that time in their place of work due to racism as well.
+Hidden Figures, which is among the best movies on Disney+, is the perfect example of bringing to light unacknowledged women in history, along with their struggles at the time not only related to being women, but as Black women being discriminated against at that time in their place of work due to racism as well.

-Stream Hidden Figures on Disney+ here. *
+Stream Hidden Figures on Disney+.

-*Rent Hidden Figures on Amazon here.
+Rent Hidden Figures on Amazon.

 Frida

 In the world of art, perhaps the most celebrated female artist is Mexican surrealist, Frida Kahlo.
-The icon was tributed in 2002’s Frida, Julie Taymor’s memorable biopic starring Salma Hayek as Kahlo.
+The icon was featured in 2002’s Frida, Julie Taymor’s memorable biopic starring Salma Hayek as Kahlo.
 The movie tells the story of the artist’s life, her memorable work, including her love life, which famously included a tumultuous relationship with muralist Diego Rivera and a wide array of lovers, both male and female.

 Frida is a female-forward and outlier in Hollywood today, as it was directed by a woman and has a Latina woman at the forefront of the story, who is also bisexual.
 The role earned Salma Hayek a Best Actress nomination following its release.
 It remains an inspired homage to the artist and a poignant portrait of her struggles, how she overcame them and the odds against her.

-Stream Frida on Paramount+ here. *
+Stream Frida on HBO Max.

-*Rent Frida on Amazon here.
+Rent Frida on Amazon.

 Mustang